Synechocystis PCC 6803 curate-a-thon, 24-28 July; EventBrite

 For more details on post-adoption care of a PGDB, see Post-Adoption Care of a BioCyc Database.

-BioCyc is served by a network-load balancer that dispatches user requests to a collection of Linux-based computers.
-BioCyc web service APIs are described here .
+BioCyc.org is served by a network-load balancer that dispatches user requests to a collection of Linux-based computers.

 BioCyc databases are stored in an object-oriented database system called Ocelot , which stores its databases persistently in disk files and in MySQL databases.
-For graphics generation Pathway Tools relies on Allegro CLIM (Common Lisp Interface Manager) in concert with an image generation package called SKIPPY.
+Data such as orthologs and SmartTables are stored in MySQL databases.